I’m an award-winning Canadian journalist and the bestselling author of The Heart of a Superfan.

-Previously, I was a social media editor for CBC British Columbia and have done stints with CBC Sports during the Olympics and with CBC Indigenous.
+Previously, I was a social media editor for CBC British Columbia and have done stints with CBC Sports during the Tokyo Olympics and with CBC Indigenous.
 I have also worked as a reporter for The Globe and Mail and CFRB 1010 in Toronto.
-I have received several individual and team journalism awards, including a Jack Webster for digital excellence and a national RTDNA for excellence in social media.
+I have received several individual and team journalism awards, including a Jack Webster for digital excellence and a national RTDNA for excellence in social media and opinion.

 Here are some of the awards I have won for my journalism: